VeritasTrial/ac215_VeritasTrial/src/finetune-model/README.md

 # Model Finetuning

+> [!WARNING]
+> This step is legacy and not included in the final pipeline.
+Curating a sufficiently large and high-quality QA dataset and the subsequent LLM finetuning step costs too much which does not fit well into our pipeline.

 Make sure you are in this directory.
-Also make sure to put `veritas-trial-service.json` that contains credentials for the VeritasTrial data service account under the `secrets/` folder in the root directory.
+Also make sure to put `veritas-trial-deployment.json` under the `secrets/` folder in the root directory.
 To run the model finetuning:

 ```bash
 make build